 5 Connect the display cable into the port on the front of the machine behind the display.
+Use the cable guide to keep the cable close to the tablet and away from the take-up lever.

 Task 6 - Attaching the Thread Stand